usnistgov/labbench/README.md

   * [Blind Measurement of Receiver System Noise](https://www.nist.gov/publications/blind-measurement-receiver-system-noise) and [data](https://data.nist.gov/pdr/lps/ark:/88434/mds2-2121)

 ## Status
 * The project is under ongoing development.
-While API changes have slowed, but deprecation warnings are not yet being provided.
+API changes have slowed, but deprecation warnings are not yet being provided.
 * Parts of the documentation are in need of updates, and others have not yet been written

 ## Installation